joesabido/watersmart/README.md

 ```
 The project will be available at: http://localhost:8080
 ### Method #3: If it all fails, use the included build
-Open the dist/index.html file in any browser (tested on Google Chrome).
+Open the dist/index.html file in a browser.

 ### Building from source
 If desired, the dist bundle can be rebuilt using the following command.